 There are two types of transplants: autologous transplants, where the stem cells to be transplanted come from the person with multiple myeloma, and allogeneic transplants, where stem cells are harvested from a donor who has been matched with the person with multiple myeloma.
 The role of allogeneic transplant in myeloma is controversial and still being studied.

-One theoretical advantage of allogeneic over autologous transplant is that even after induction chemotherapy, there are often still malignant cells in the blood.
-Inevitably, during harvesting of stem cells, some of the remaining malignant cells are accidentally collected.
-Allogeneic cells come from a donor with no malignant cells; hence the collected stem cells contain no cancer cells.
+One theoretical advantage of allogeneic over autologous transplant is that even after induction chemotherapy, there are often still cancer cells in the blood.
+Inevitably, during harvesting of stem cells, some of the remaining cancer cells are accidentally collected.
+Allogeneic cells come from a donor with no cancer; hence the collected stem cells contain no cancer cells.